obiba/opal-doc/web-user-guide/administration/identity-providers.rst

 * *Groups Mapping by Claim value* is an optional field name in the `UserInfo <https://openid.net/specs/openid-connect-core-1_0.html#UserInfo>`_ object (that is returned by the ID provider) that contains the group names to which the user belongs.
 These will be automatically applied to the user's profile.
 Such field is `not one of the standard claims <https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims>`_ and needs to be explicitly set.
 The expected value type associated to this claim is either an array of strings, or a string which group names are separated by spaces (or commas).
 In the case of Agate, the groups claim name is ``groups``.
 * *Groups Mapping by Javascript* is an optional Javascript code chunk that will process the `UserInfo <https://openid.net/specs/openid-connect-core-1_0.html#UserInfo>`_ object to extract a group name or an array of group names to which the Opal user will belong.

+More advanced options are:

+* *Nonce* to validate ID token with `Nonce <https://openid.net/specs/openid-connect-core-1_0.html#IDToken>`_.
+Uncheck this option when Agate is used as a ID provider.
+* *Connect Timeout* is the maximum time to wait before a connection is established, in milliseconds.
+Zero implies no timeout (default).
+* *Read Timeout* is the maximum time to wait before a response is received, in milliseconds.
+Zero implies no timeout (default).
+* *Public URL*, in case Opal is accessible from different public URLs, it is possible to specify which one is to be used for this ID provider.
+When not specified, the system's public URL applies.
+Note that this ID provider will be only visible when Opal base URL matches this public URL.

 .. note::

   To register Opal as a client of the OIDC provider it will be necessary to provide its callback URL which is: ``https://opal.example.org/auth/callback/``.